miquelvir/lsds-2025/DEVELOPER_SETUP.md

 - Fill in the [README](./README.md) with the information about your group.

 - Commit and push your changes.

+## Download the sample dataset

+- Download the file `Eurovision3.json` and `Eurovision9.json` from AulaGlobal and save them inside `labs/2-sparkrdd/data`.

 ## Making sure Python and Docker work